joaoag/madcoders_makersbnb/README.md

 1. clone the repo<br/>
 Under the repo name click *clone or download*<br/>
 Click on *use HTTPs*, copy the clone URL of the repo<br/>
-In the terminal go on the working directory where you want the cloned directory to be<br/>
+In the terminal go on the working directory where you want to clone the project<br/>
 Use the `git clone` command and paste the clone URL then press enter :

 ```shell